wrroberts/Cyrtandra-phylogenomics/README.md

 # Hawaiian _Cyrtandra_ phylogenomics
-## Scripts and code for Kleinkopf et al. Diversification of Hawaiian _Cyrtandra_ under the influence of incomplete lineage sorting and hybridization.
+## Scripts and code for:
+### Kleinkopf JA, Roberts WR, Wagner WL, Roalson EH.
+2019.
+Diversification of Hawaiian _Cyrtandra_ (Gesneriaceae) under the influence of incomplete lineage sorting and hybridization. _Journal of Systematics and Evolution_.
+[DOI](https://doi.org/10.1111/jse.12519)

-## Programs used for analyses:
+## Programs and languages used for analyses:
 ##### Java
 ##### Python
 ##### R